AMERICAN IDIOMS (O)

 Spontaneously; without thinking too much.

-ex.
-"P1: How many cafes are there in this town?
+Example: "P1: How many cafes are there in this town?
 P2: Off the top of my head, I can think of about 6."

-On again off again (adj.): Used to describe something that is not stable, permanent.
+On-again, off-again (adj.): Used to describe something that is not stable, permanent.

 On cloud nine: Extremely and visibly happy

-ex: "She was on cloud nine when she heard the news."
+Example: "She was on cloud nine when she heard the news."

 On edge: Nervous; Anxious.

-ex: "To be on edge."
+Example: "To be on edge."

 On one's mind: